mohitydv09/mohityadav/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am this and that.

-# Interests to show in About widget
-interests:
-  - Somthing here too.
-  - Computational Linguistics
-  - Information Retrieval

 # Education to show in About widget
 education:
   courses: